-The equal time rule is often confused with the now repealed fairness doctrine.
+As noted, the equal-time rule is often confused with the now-repealed fairness doctrine.
 The latter, in existence from 1949 to 1987, required broadcasters airing one side of a controversial issue to provide equal time to opposing viewpoints.
 The fairness doctrine’s constitutionality on First Amendment grounds was upheld in Red Lion Broadcasting Co. v.
 Federal Communications Commission (1969).Send Feedback on this article